sauda-kayitesi/Quize-board/Readme.md

 ## Running the tests

 To run the automated test without changing any options, right-click the test and then choose Run.
 The Analyze Test Runs activity is displayed.
 It shows the progress of the test run that contains this test.
-You can run multiple automated tests by selecting multiple tests, or you can select to run a whole suite of tests.Dec 6, 2018
+You can run multiple automated tests by selecting multiple tests, or you can select to run a whole suite of tests.Dec 6, 2018.

+## And coding style tests
+Written tests are tests that are administered on paper or on a computer (as an eExam).
+A test taker who takes a written test could respond to specific items by writing or typing within a given space of the test or on a separate form or document.